Information about chest congestion symptoms such as mucus in your lungs.

 Symptoms of Chest Mucus

-Symptoms of chest mucus are often worst in the morning and vary depending on the cause, but may include:
+Symptoms of chest mucus are often worse in the morning and vary depending on the cause, but may include:

 - Shortness of breath